-Preschool: 2-5 half or full day programming depending on enrollment supporting children with highly trained staff in early childhood and the highscope curriculum.
+Preschool: Half or full day programming depending on enrollment supporting children with highly trained staff in early childhood and the Highscope curriculum.
+This program operates 4 days per week.

-- must be potty trained and the child should be able to perform most bathroom activities independently. - Transportation is not provided.
-Parents must transport their children to and from the program.
+- We offer 4 half days and/or 4 full days. - Children must be fully potty trained to attend preschool. - Transportation is not provided for Head Start or Tuition Based Preschool.
+Parents must transport their children to and from the program. - GSRP students may be transported to and from school.